 A free recruitment resource has been developed exclusively for Nebraska.
 In response to the Legislature’s concern with growing behavioral health workforce challenges in our state, a website was developed specifically to promote behavioral health workforce opportunities in Nebraska.
 This website was made possible through a collaboration between BHECN (Behavioral Health Education Center of Nebraska) and the Nebraska Regional Behavioral Health Authorities.

-NebraskaBehavioralHealthJobs.com also has a Facebook page: please click here and “like us.”
+nebhjobs.com also has a Facebook page: please click here and “like us.”
 Get your friends and family to do the same.
 The more people who know about this, the more we can get the word out to educate employers and job seekers alike.
-Please contact Kim Michael, project coordinator, should you have any questions.

-Interpretation services are available upon request by calling 402-441-4343 or by filling out the
+Language Interpretation Services are available upon request by calling 402-441-4343 or by filling out the Contact Us form.

 Please click here for a map of available parking when you come to visit our building.

 “2023 Behavioral Health Conference, “Many Pathways to Recovery – Stronger Together”

 The Consumer/Family Advisory Committee is pleased to offer scholarships to the 2023 “Many Pathways to Recovery – Stronger Together”, Consumer and Family Behavioral Health Conference.
 Pre‐registered is encouraged, but not required.
 The conference is open to anyone within Region V. BH Conference Flyer